blueflyingpanda/BattleShips/README.md

 Run:
   ./BattleShips to play
-  "./BattleShips stats" to see the Stats
+  "./BattleShips stats" to see the stats
   "./BattleShips delete" to delete an account
   "./BattleShips chname" to change account's name
   "./BattleShips chpass" to change account's password